About This Course

-This qualification is designed to flexibly reflect senior management and/or sales and service job roles with team and business result responsibilities in banking or other deposit taking institutions’ customer contact centres or retail financial services environments.
+This qualification reflects senior management and service roles with team and business result responsibilities in banking or other deposit taking institutions, customer contact centres or retail financial services environments.
 At this level individuals are expected to apply specialist skills and knowledge in a range of situations to deal with complex situations and issues.
 They work across a broad range of technical or management functions with accountability for personal outputs and for team outcomes.

 The latest release of the qualification and packaging rules can be found at the following link: